Hunters: Look for signs of illness in deer

 Identifying deer with chronic wasting disease is not always possible by visual observation.
 There are common signs that may indicate a deer is sick, but it may or may not have chronic wasting disease.

-Chronic wasting disease is a disorder of the neurological system that affects cervids, which are animals that are members of the deer family such as deer, elk and moose.
-Chronic wasting disease is caused by a prion, or misfolded protein.
+Chronic wasting disease (CWD) is a disorder of the neurological system that affects animals that are members of the deer family, called cervids, such as deer, elk and moose.
+CWD is caused by a prion, or misfolded protein.
 Prions are mostly found in the brain and the spinal cord, but have also been detected in saliva, urine, feces and blood.
-Cervids that contract chronic wasting disease may take months or even years before they show symptoms of having the disease.
-Symptoms can include extreme weight loss, lack of coordination, drooping head and ears, excessive drooling, excessive drinking and excessive urination.
-Chronic wasting disease is always fatal to infected cervids.
+Cervids that contract CWD may take months or even years before they show symptoms of having the disease.
+Symptoms can include extreme weight loss, lack of coordination, drooping head and/or ears, excessive drooling, excessive drinking and excessive urination.
+CWD is always fatal to infected cervids.

-The disease is not known to affect humans, although the Centers for Disease Control (CDC) and the World Health Organization (WHO) both recommend not eating infected cervid meat.
-Beyond the potential human health risks, chronic wasting disease poses a threat to deer population health and management.
-Hunting of deer is an important wildlife management tool and has substantial direct (licensing) and indirect (travel, gear, venison processing) impacts on Michigan’s economy.
+The disease is not known to affect humans, although the Centers for Disease Control and Prevention and the World Health Organization both recommend not eating meat from an infected cervid.
+Beyond the potential human health risks, CWD poses a threat to deer population health and management.
+Hunting of deer is an important wildlife management tool and has substantial direct (e.g., licensing) and indirect (e.g., travel, gear, venison processing) impacts on Michigan’s economy.